twosigma/marbles/docs/winning.rst

 What is marbles?
 ================

-marbles is small :py:class:`unittest` extension that allows test authors to write richer tests and expose more actionable information on test failure.
+marbles is a :py:class:`unittest` extension that allows test authors to write richer tests and expose more actionable information on test failure.

 When writing marbles assertions, the test author provides actionable information about what to do when the test fails in the form of `advice`_.
 On test failure, this advice is provided back to the test consumer, along with `locals`_ defined within the test itself.
 These advice annotations leverage test locals using format strings (see `leveraging locals`_), making it possible to write a single test against multiple resources and/or parametrizations while still providing specific, actionable advice.